Mobirise/Mobirise/README.md

 The Accelerated Mobile Pages Project (AMP) is an online publishing format, originally created by Google as an alternative to Facebook’s Instant Articles.
 It’s a way to optimize web pages for mobile browsing using a special code–AMP-HTML.

-* AMP sites are loading smoothly and fast.
-Users like pages they don't have to wait, so you keep your visitors.
+* AMP sites are loading smoothly and fastly.
+Users like pages, they don't have to wait in , so you keep your visiting.
 * Goggle Search adds to AMP articles an AMP iсon, and when you use a mobile device, these pages are shown first.
 * AMP is a great solution for internet magazines, blogs and news sites.